In the United States, it isn't the payment of tax that's voluntary. Rather, it's the manner in which people submit their own taxes.

 Again, you’re not expected to become a tax expert in your spare time.
 TurboTax is always up-to-date with the latest tax laws.
 All you need to do is answer simple questions, and we’re here to help if you have a question of your own.

 Between the complexity of the tax code and general human nature, the IRS is convinced that U.S. taxpayers, in aggregate, do not pay their fair share of taxes.
 As of 2006, the IRS estimated that the tax gap between what taxpayers paid and what they owed was $450 billion.
 This is part of the reason why the IRS conducts audits.
-Since 100-percent compliance would be nearly impossible to achieve or enforce, the IRS has a goal of 90-percent compliance by 2017.
+Since 100-percent compliance would be nearly impossible to achieve or enforce, the IRS has a goal of 90-percent compliance.

 Failure to comply